 Somali people (Soomaaliyeed) are mainly Muslims of Cushitic Afro-Asiatic Family.
 They are mainly of Arabic group and occupy the Horn of Africa countries.
 It is estimated there are between 15-17 million Somalis living in the Horn of Africa.
 About 8.7 million live in Somalia, 4.5 million in Ethiopia, 1 million in Kenya and less than a million in Djibouti.
 A significant number also lives in the Middle East and abroad.

 The Somali people share a lot in common such as language and faith.
-Somalis re reported to have started appearing in the region at around 1200 AD and started moving southwards due to expansion.
+Somalis are reported to have started appearing in the region at around 1200 AD and started moving southwards due to expansion.
 They were greatly influenced by the Arabic traders moving along the coast of the Horn of Africa and East Africa.

 Somalis are categorized into ethnic groups which in turn play important parts in politics and culture.
-However, the differences are not easily realizable or explicit as it is in neighboring Kenya or even Rwanda.
+However, the differences are not easily realizable or explicit as it is in neighbouring Kenya or even Rwanda.
 The main clans in Somalia constitute 62% of the total population while other smaller groupings form the remaining 38%.